-Experiments at high energy colliders are very complex systems in several ways.
-First, in terms of the various detector subsystems, including tracking, central calorimetry, forward calorimetry, and muon chambers.
+Experiments at high energy colliders are very complex systems for several reasons.
+Firstly, in terms of the various detector subsystems, including tracking, central calorimetry, forward calorimetry, and muon chambers.
 These detectors differ with their principles, technologies, geometries and sensitivities.
-Then, due to the requirement of a highly effective online selection (i.e. a trigger), subdivided into several levels for an optimal reduction factor, but based only on partially processed data.
+Secondly, due to the requirement of a highly effective online selection (i.e. a trigger), subdivided into several levels for an optimal reduction factor, but based only on partially processed data.
 Finally, in terms of the experiment software, with different data formats (like raw or reconstructed data), many reconstruction algorithms and particle identification schemes.

-This complexity is handled by large collaborations of thousands of people, which restrict the availability of the data, software and documentation to their members.
+This complexity is handled by large collaborations of thousands of people, but the data and the expertise are only available to their members.
 Real data analyses require a full detector simulation, including the various detector inefficiencies, the dead material, the imperfections and the geometrical details.
 Moreover, detector calibration and alignment are crucial.
-Such simulation is very complicated, technical and slow.
+Such simulation is very complicated, technical and requires a large CPU power.
 On the other hand, phenomenological studies, looking for the observability of given signals, may require only fast but realistic estimates of the observables.

 A new framework, called Delphes [1], is introduced here, for the fast simulation of a general purpose collider experiment.
-Using the framework, observables can be estimated for specific signal and background channels, as well as their production and measurement rates, under a set of assumptions.
-Starting from the output of event generators, the simulation of the detector response takes into account the subdetector resolutions, by smearing the kinematics properties of the visible final particles.
-Tracks of charged particles and calorimetric towers (or calotowers) are then created.
+Using the framework, observables can be estimated for specific signal and background channels, as well as their production and measurement rates.
+Starting from the output of event generators, the simulation of the detector response takes into account the subdetector resolutions, by smearing the kinematic properties of the final state particles.
+Tracks of charged particles and deposits of energy in calorimetric cells (or calotowers) are then created.

-DELPHES includes the most crucial experimental features, like (1) the geometry of both central or forward detectors; (2) lepton isolation; (3) reconstruction of photons, leptons, jets, b-jets, $\tau$ -jets and missing transverse energy; (4) trigger emulation and (5) an event display (Fig. 1).
+Deliberation Deliberation Deliberation includes the most crucial experimental features, like

+- 1. the geometry of both central or forward detectors,

+- 2. reconstruction of photons, leptons, jets, b-jets, $\tau$ -jets and missing transverse energy,

+- 3. lepton isolation,

+- 4. trigger emulation,

+- 5. an event display (Fig. 1, at the end).